zyklide/Syncopoli/README.md

 Syncopoli - Rsync for Android
 =============================

-WARNING: The Rsync protocol is NOT supported yet (merge requests welcome)

 Options
 -------
 * Server address - The IP address of your server
-* Protocol - Rsync is not yet supported
+* Protocol - Rsync or SSH
 * Port - Self explanatory
-* Rsync user - This should be your rsync user or ssh user (depending on protocol)
+* User - This should be your rsync user or ssh user (depending on protocol)
-* Rsync options - Any options you want to give rsync
+* Additional Options - Any additional options you want to give rsync
 * Private key - Should be your dropbear-compatible ssh key (see below)
+* Rsync Password - password used to authenticate with the Rsync daemon
 * Frequency - How often you want to run all the sync profiles (in hours)

 SSH Key